-Quickly grasp the key dos and don’ts in Vietnam to blend in smoothly.
+Quickly grasp the key Do’s and Don’ts in Vietnam to blend in smoothly.
 Vietnamdrive highlights the most important cultural tips to help you easily navigate local life.

-1. Top 11 don’ts in Vietnam
+1. Top 11 Don’ts in Vietnam

 1.1.
 Avoid complimenting babies on their looks